Our knowledge of orthopaedics. Your best health.

 Doctor Examination

-To diagnose cauda equina syndrome, your doctor will evaluate your medical history, give you a physical examination, and order multiple diagnostic imaging studies.
+To diagnose cauda equina syndrome, your doctor will evaluate your medical history, perform a physical examination, and order multiple imaging tests.

 Medical History and Physical Examination

-He or she will then assess stability, sensation, strength, reflexes, alignment and motion.
+• Assess stability, sensation, strength, reflexes, alignment and motion.
 You may be asked to stand, sit, walk on your heels and toes, bend forward, backward and to the sides, and lift your legs while lying down.
-Your doctor might check the tone and numbness of anal muscles with a rectal exam.
-You may need blood tests.

 Herniated disk compressing cauda equina